developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Battery Optimization Action
 Used to perform an Action to control which applications are subject to battery optimization and which are exempt.

--***Add*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.
+* ***Add*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.

--***Remove*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.
+* ***Remove*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.

 ### Battery Optimization Action Add Package Names
 Used to specify one or more Android Package Name(s) that identify application(s) that should be made subject to battery optimizations.